quantum-tinkerer/MeanFi/docs/source/documentation/mf_notes.md

 n \to n, R_n.
 $$

-Because of the translationaly invariance, the physical properties of the system are independent of the absolute unit cell position $R_n$ and rather depend on the relative position between the two unit cells $R_{nm} = R_n - R_m$:
+Because of the translational invariance, the physical properties of the system are independent of the absolute unit cell position $R_n$, but rather depend on the relative position between the two unit cells $R_{nm} = R_n - R_m$:

 $$
 \rho_{mn} \to \rho_{mn}(R_{mn}).